Ceramic Dictionary

 es: MOLINO DE BOLAS

 Ball Mill is used for finely grinding and mixing colors with clay and pigments with glazes.
-It is a steel horizontal drum, supported by legs, with a door at the side and a small motor that rotates it at one end.
+It is a steel horizontal drum supported by legs with a door at the side and a small motor that rotates it at one end.
 The inside is lined with a strong material and contains loose pebbles or manufactured balls, so when the mill turns the pebbles fall to the bottom of the curve and grind down the materials.
 The cascading effect reduces the materials to a fine powder and mixes them.
 Different materials are used for grinding, including ceramic balls, pebbles and flint.

 Bamboo ware started in China in 1600, when they invented a method to make real bamboo flat and pliable so it could be woven and it was and still is used to make vases, trays, etc. European potters in the 17th and 18th century started to copy its texture in pottery and the surfaces of objects were molded and painted to give the idea of woven bamboo.